 Intertain: Chapter 12

-For the first time, we didn’t have any newcomers at a session of Intertain.
+For the first time, we didn’t have any newcomers to a session of Intertain.
 But that is perfectly fine.
 We still yet live, and it is always a privilege for old friends to meet and enjoy each other’s company.

 Videogames are filled with things that aim to kill us.
 As players, we are often being trained to survive a variety of situations.
 Amid battles of life and death, one of the most popular threats thrown at us over the years would be zombies.
-In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army defensive vegetation grown on the front lawn.
+In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army of defensive vegetation grown on the front lawn.

 How have your parents taught you to survive?